frederik-kofoed-marqversen/quantum_computations/README.md

 ## Contents

 - **[`fault-tolerant_interfaces_for_modular_quantum_computing_on_diverse_qubit_platforms/`](./fault-tolerant_interfaces_for_modular_quantum_computing_on_diverse_qubit_platforms/)**
-  Code and data for the article:
+  Code, data, and analysis for the article:
   *Fault-tolerant interfaces for modular quantum computing on diverse qubit platforms*
   (Manuscript in preparation)